anuj8052/text/README.md

 # text
-text-repo
+text-repo.
-here we will learn about manage git/github files, code files and repositories
+Here we will learn about manage git/github files, code files and repositories.